clipchamp/clipchamp-wordpress/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Collect videos and webcam recordings from your website's visitors.
-Compress videos by up to 1/20th of the original size.
+Compress videos to up to 1/20th of the original size.

 == Description ==

-The Clipchamp Video Uploader and Webcam Recorder adds the features of the [Clipchamp API](https://clipchamp.com/getthebutton) to your WordPress-based website.

-By adding the Clipchamp short code to your WordPress posts and pages, you will be able to collect videos from your website's visitors or let them make webcam recordings in the frontend of your website or blog.
+By adding the short code [clipchamp] to any of your WordPress posts or pages, you can collect videos from your website's visitors and let them record videos in the frontend of your site.

+That is, the Clipchamp Video Uploader and Webcam Recorder adds the features of the [Clipchamp API](https://clipchamp.com/api) to your WordPress-based website.

-The Clipchamp API will then compress and convert these videos into one of the supported video formats (MP4, WebM, WMV, FLV, GIF) and upload them directly to an upload target you nominate - currently supported are Amazon S3, Microsoft Azure, Google Drive, YouTube and the WordPress Media Gallery.
+Clipchamp compresses and converts user generated videos on the client into one of the supported video formats (MP4, WebM, WMV, FLV, GIF) and uploads them directly from your site visitors' device to an upload target you nominate - currently supported are Amazon S3, Microsoft Azure, Google Drive, YouTube and the WordPress Media Gallery.

 Unlike any other webcam recorder and video uploader, Clipchamp is based purely on HTML5, using the cutting-edge of modern web technologies.
 It also compresses all videos and converts them into 1 standard format of your choice *before* they get uploaded to you.
 This reduces or even eliminates the need for server-side transcoding and involved costs.

 All user generated videos get sent directly to you and are neither processed on nor routed through Clipchamp servers, protecting your users' privacy.
 We [never have access](https://help.clipchamp.com/hc/en-us/articles/215476938-Does-Clipchamp-have-access-to-my-users-videos-) to your users' videos.